jtompkin/goclacker/README.md

 You can also define words in interactive mode!!
 To do so, start your command with `=` and then type the word and the program you want to run when you enter the word (the `>` is not typed, ya dingus).
-Now, when `sqrt` is entered at the prompt, 0.5 is pushed to the stack, and the exponentiation operator is called.
-That is apparently the same thing as taking the square root.
-Crazy.
-Entering `pi` would simply push the value of pi to the stack.
+Consider entering the following lines at the interactive prompt:

 ```
   > = sqrt 0.5 ^
   > = pi 3.14159265358979323846
 ```

+Now, when `sqrt` is entered at the prompt, 0.5 is pushed to the stack, and the exponentiation operator is called.
+That is apparently the same thing as taking the square root.
+Crazy.
+Entering `pi` now simply pushes the value of pi to the stack.

 These two words happen to be automagically defined whenever you start the program.
 If you hate them (or any other words you define) you can delete a